 As her coordination returned, Romney’s leg remained numb and weak.
 She sought out the services of Fritz Blietschau, an Air Force mechanic turned reflexology practitioner near Salt Lake City.

 Reflexology is a complementary therapy that involves massaging the hands and feet to cause changes in pain or other benefits elsewhere in the body.
-Although many doctors don’t think that reflexology can treat MS-related pain, a 2003 study and a 2009 study in Multiple Sclerosis Journal found that reflexology may offer some benefits.
+Although many doctors don’t think that reflexology can treat MS-related pain, and in Multiple Sclerosis Journal found that reflexology may offer some benefits.
 Reflexology is one of the most popular alternative treatments for MS.

 “I don't think anyone can prepare for a diagnosis such as this, but I was very fortunate to have the love and support of my husband, my family, and my friends,” Romney wrote.